 3. The Wolf of Wall Street

 The Wolf of Wall Street, based on a controversial autobiography of the same name by former trader Jordan Belfort, is an outlandishly satirical film that brings to life many of the stereotypes and perceptions people have about the lives of high-stakes investors.
-Directed by Martin Scorsese and lead by Leonardo Dicaprio, it follows Jordan’s journey in full circle, from his humble beginnings as a man trying to make ends meet for his family to a corrupt, drug-addicted tycoon who is arrested for financial fraud.
+Directed by Martin Scorsese and led by Leonardo Dicaprio, it follows Jordan’s journey in a full circle, from his humble beginnings as a man trying to make ends meet for his family to a corrupt, drug-addicted tycoon who is arrested for financial fraud.
 The film recounts Belfort's perspective on his career as a stockbroker in New York City and how his firm, Stratton Oakmont, engaged in rampant corruption and fraud on Wall Street, which ultimately led to his downfall.
 It’s a dark comedy that leaves us with many questions on the relationship our society has with money; like Jordan, people can go from having very little to having more than they ever dreamed of.

 4. The Big Short

 The Big Short is a film that explores the human side of the 2008 financial crash.
-Inspired by a book written by financial journalist Michael Lewis, this movie tells the story of the economic crash in the eyes of the traders, bankers and brokers closest to it.
-Character driven and well-paced, it shows first hand how well-meaning people can push for the wrong choices when guided by uncontrolled greed and even profit immensely from that same greed.
-Featuring an A-List cast including Ryan Gosling, Christian Bale & Steve Carroll, it smoothly ties together exposition on complex financial concepts such as credit-swapping and subprime mortgages while showcasing behind-the-scene events that contributed to an economic meltdown.
+Inspired by a book written by financial journalist Michael Lewis, this movie tells the story of the economic crash in the eyes of the traders, bankers, and brokers closest to it.
+Character-driven and well-paced, it shows firsthand how well-meaning people can push for the wrong choices when guided by uncontrolled greed and even profit immensely from that same greed.
+Featuring an A-list cast including Ryan Gosling, Christian Bale & Steve Carroll, it smoothly ties together exposition on complex financial concepts such as credit-swapping and subprime mortgages while showcasing behind-the-scene events that contributed to an economic meltdown.
 It offers insight into several seemingly innocuous events that had a major impact on what ultimately happened in 2008.

 Unraveled is a documentary that tells the story of Marc Dreier, a former New York attorney who swindled Wall Street out of nearly $380 million dollars by selling them false promissory notes under the guide of his billionaire client, Solow Realty.
 What’s fascinating about Unraveled is that it features Dreier himself, who at the time was under house arrest at an Upper East Side penthouse until his sentencing day.
-When he was a lawyer, Dreier sold short-term, high interest notes to 4 clients, 4 individuals and 13 hedge funds by using an elaborate system of withholding information to convince them they were legitimate, when they had no real connection to Solow Realty.
-He would hire people to pretend to be employees of Solow, even going as far to pay Kosta S. Kovachev $215,000 to impersonate Solow Realty CEO Steven Cherniak.
+When he was a lawyer, Dreier sold short-term, high-interest notes to 4 clients, 4 individuals, and 13 hedge funds by using an elaborate system of withholding information to convince them they were legitimate, when they had no real connection to Solow Realty.
+He would hire people to pretend to be employees of Solow, even going as far as to pay Kosta S. Kovachev $215,000 to impersonate Solow Realty CEO, Steven Cherniak.
 A groundbreaking documentary for the industry of finance, Unraveled is a must-watch for finance teams for its unusual narrator and the wide scope of his crimes.

 6. The Untouchables

 Set in the Prohibition Era of Chicago, The Untouchables begins with agent Eliot Ness trying and failing to do a liquor raid on reigning kingpin Al Capone.
 Frustrated that someone in the police force must have tipped Capone off, Ness vows to find a better way to take him down.
 Taking a different approach, he teams up with two fellow officers and an accountant, Oscar Wallace.
 Wallace discovers that Capone hadn’t turned in an income tax return for several years and pinning Capone for tax evasion.
 The closer the four get to proving Capone’s tax evasion, the more the kingpin and his cronies fight back.
-Though threatened with violence and forced to get creative in order to escape alive with their evidence in tow, the movie is a classic action flick that showcases the battle between good and evil, greed and morality and ultimately, the cost we pay to bring justice to those who deserve it.
+Though threatened with violence and forced to get creative in order to escape alive with their evidence in tow, the movie is a classic action flick that showcases the battle between good and evil, greed and morality, and ultimately, the cost we pay to bring justice to those who deserve it.